Grand Canyon Deaths

 There are always going to be exceptions and odd incidents that go outside of the normal causes of death.
 For example, at least one person has died from eating poisonous plants they found in the Grand Canyon.
 Here are five more unusual fatalities that happened at the Grand Canyon.

 • Fear of Rattlesnakes: In 1933, a 43-year-old man died from a rattlesnake – but not by an attack.
 Cochrane was a prospector from California hiking down Snake Gulch ironically, and was terrified of snakes.
-So terrified that when a rattlesnake on the trail coiled up and made a partial strike, he leapt back in fear and died from heart failure.
+So terrified that when a rattlesnake on the trail coiled up and made a partial strike, he leaped back in fear and died from heart failure.
 He was literally scared to death.

-• Horse and Mule Ride Deaths: Horse and mule rides are a popular activity at the grand canyon, but has anyone ever died on a ride?
+• Horse and Mule Ride Deaths: Horse and mule rides are a popular activity at the Grand Canyon, but has anyone ever died on a ride?
 The answer is yes – two people have been crushed to death, one by a mule and one by a horse.

 • Rockfalls: It’s estimated that eight people have died in the Grand Canyon from rockfalls.
 One woman almost bled to death when a boulder rolled onto her tent and crushed her pelvis, but she was saved.